johnmm/nltk-wiki/Google-Summer-of-Code-2015-Ideas-List.md

 # Note to students

 The ideas listed here are basic and vague, if you like some of them you will need to elaborate on it and come up with a detailed and specific plan.
+Note that our focus in NLTK is reference implementations of published algorithms, and interfaces to other NLP libraries.

 * Contact developers and discuss your idea.
 * Get familiar with the code not just with the functionality it provides, get it on your machine, run the tests.